Ivanmw97/ivan-mendez-cv/README.md

-# 💼 Ivan Westlund – Developer Portfolio
+# 💼 Ivan Mendez – Developer Portfolio

 Welcome to my personal portfolio website — a clean and minimal showcase of my work, experience, and digital craftsmanship.
 I’m a **software developer** focused on building high-quality mobile and web applications that combine performance, usability, and elegant design.